X8shades/Dune/Haupt Charaktere/Paul Atreides †.md

 Interessantes:
 - His Wife Irulan Corrino doesn't like him because he replaced her [[Shaddam Corrino IV|father]] as an emperor and sent him to [[Salusa Secundus]]
 - Probably dead after completely losing his eyesight.
 Went into the desert because of [[Fremen]] believes
+- now actually dead after being stabbed by one of his own priests after saying blasphemy